AJigsawnHalo/Nyaadle/README.md

 A small rss parser and downloader for a certain cat-themed website.

 ## How it works
-Nyaadle connects to the cat-themed website and compares it to a watch-list you providw.
+Nyaadle connects to the cat-themed website and compares it to a watch-list you provide.
 If a match is found, it grabs the link and downloads it to a specified folder.

 ## Future Plans